HybridDog/technic/technic/doc/api.md

 	  machine can be connected.
 #
 #
-* `technic_run(pos, node)`
+* `technic_run(pos, node, run_stage)`
 	* This function is currently used to update the node.
-	  Modders have to manually change the information about supply etc. in the node metadata.
+	  Modders have to manually change the information about supply etc. (see below) in the node metadata.
+	* run_stage is technic.producer, technic.receiver or technic.battery.

 Machine types
 -------------